 All submissions will be read by multiple high school editors to ensure a multiplicity of opinions.
 To ensure fairness, no editor will know anything about the author of the submission which they have received.
 Your submission will likely also be read by a professional mathematician or graduate student who understands the field in which you are writing.

 Once the math within your submission has been verified and the contents have been studied by our editors you will receive either A).
 An email of acceptance or, B).
 An email entailing where we think your submission could be improved.
 We hope for our editing process to be less of a stiff acceptance or rejection and more of a conversation in which both parties will benefit.

 Where will your issues be published?

-Initial publication will likely be online though we hope to branch out into paper publication as soon as possible.
+Initial publications will likely be online though we hope to branch out into paper publication as soon as possible.